cxli233/customized_upset_plots/README.md

 * RStudio: [RStudio Download](https://www.rstudio.com/products/rstudio/download/)
 * rmarkdown can be installed using the intall packages interface in RStudioThe code is in .Rmd format.

-# Use Bar lengths to present set or subset sizes
+# Use bar lengths to present set or subset sizes
-In Venn Diagrams, we use the area to represent set or subset sizes.
+In Venn diagrams, we use the area to represent set or subset sizes.
 However, I have found it much easier to discern different lengths than different area.

 ![Example with 4 sets](https://github.com/cxli233/customized_upset_plots/blob/master/Results/upset_full.svg)